szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 ## Corporations

 * As I understand Microsoft has been switching some projects from C++ to Rust.
+* Rust teams at Google are twics as productive as teams using C++.
+See video: [Lars Bergstrom - Beyond Safety and Speed: How Rust Fuels Team Productivity](https://www.youtube.com/watch?v=QrrH2lcl9ew).

 * Linus Torvalds allows only two languages in the Linux kernel.
 C, the language that was originally used to write it and recently started to accept Rust as well.